jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 # Resizing guest OS window

-I found this to work with VirtualBox and Ubuntu 16.04 guest OS even while installing the Ubuntu guest OS.
-That is, it does not require first installing the guest additions kernel module.
-That is a very good thing, because while installing the Ubuntu desktop guest OS, one of the GUI windows for selecting your type of keyboard is so wide it does not fit in the default window width, and it is difficult to click on the "OK" button to proceed unless you first make the window wider.
+I have found combinations of versions of VirtualBox and Ubuntu guest OS where this worked even while installing the Ubuntu guest OS, without having to install the guest additions CD software (see next section).
 Just click and drag the bottom right corner of the VirtualBox window containing the guest OS GUI to resize it, then wait several seconds until the guest Ubuntu desktop changes to match it.

+However, I have also found combinations of versions where resizing the VirtualBox window to a larger size makes that window larger, but it does not make the Ubuntu guest OS desktop any larger.
+It simply leaves a black background around the still-same-size desktop.
+Choosing "Inserting Guest Additions CD image" from the VirtualBox "Devices" menu seemed to trigger VirtualBox to resize the Ubuntu desktop, even without installing the guest additions, at least once Ubuntu was completely installed.
+I am guessing that menu item somehow causes VirtualBox to communicate with the Ubuntu desktop in a way that causes it to resize its desktop.
+There are likely other ways.

+If the resizing does not work, note that there are times with the default desktop resolution, during installation of the Ubuntu guest OS, where clicking a button to proceed requires dragging that window around a bit.
+Inconvenient, but possible.

 # Installing guest additions kernel module